Caprico85/node-red-contrib-google-smarthome/docs/local_fulfillment.md

 This tutorial assumes that your service is already set up and working.

+## How it works

+When local discovery is set up, your smart speaker will regularly send discovery packets through your local network, using mDNS or UDP (as configured on the Google Developer console).
+Our Node-RED module will listen to these packets and answer with its connection information (mainly IP address and port).
+The smart speaker will then establish a direct connection to the Node-RED module.
+Future commands will be sent from the smart speaker directly to Node-RED using this connection, without going through the cloud.

+Setting up local discovery can be tricky.
+Sometimes, mDNS/UDP packets are blocked by your network.
+Sometimes Google may also refuse to use local fulfillment for no apparent reason.

 ---

 ## Using local fulfillment with Docker containers